ClementineCttn/MetaZipf/README.md

 URBANSCALE:

-Estimation of the scale of the units defined as cities: "lÄúocal"Äù for administrative building blocks, "Äúagglo"Äù for built-up areas, "metro"Äù for metropolitan areas and "Äúmixed"Äù for a mix of different scales in the same city set.
+Estimation of the scale of the units defined as cities: "local" for administrative building blocks, "agglo" for built-up areas, "metro" for metropolitan areas and "mixed"¬ù for a mix of different scales in the same city set.

 N: